GEAR - Teacher Resources

 Blogs and Other Web Resources

-There is a thriving online community of LEGO NXT enthusiasts with some interesting project ideas.
+There is a thriving online community of LEGO NXT enthusiasts who have some interesting project ideas.

 - NXT Club has some impressive NXT showcases.